United Parks as One presents

 Jerry Gant

 Jerry Gant (b.
-1961- d.
+1961–d.
 2018) created the sculptures that adorn the entrances to Nat Turner Park.
-The hallmark of his creative impulse has been an enduring genre-defiance, one that shattered all categories while resisting the limits of classification.
+Throughout his career, his creative impulse reflected an enduring genre-defiance that shattered categories and resisted the limits of classification.

-An interdisciplinary visual artist, writer, educator, activist, cultural historian, and theorist, Gant was a Newark native and a major component of the vibrant Newark arts and culture scene for over 35 years.
-His extensive achievements span and connect the literary, performing, and visual arts.
+As an interdisciplinary visual artist, writer, educator, activist, cultural historian, and theorist, Jerry Gant shaped Newark’s arts and culture scene for more than 35 years.
+Moreover, as a Newark native, he connected the literary, performing, and visual arts through his extensive achievements.

 Artist Jerry Gant holding a printed sketch while standing beside a metal sculpture prototype in a workshop setting.